Kink-Engineering/rsv-kinkstore-PIM/database-schema.md

   - Which image is the hero (position = 1 for product-level)
   - Which videos are associated with a product
   - Variant-specific hero images (when `variant_id` is set)
+- **`shopify_media_id`**: Stores the Shopify MediaImage GID (e.g., `gid://shopify/MediaImage/...`) after syncing to Shopify.
+NULL until first sync.
+Used for:
+  - Tracking which images have been synced
+  - Updating/removing specific images in Shopify
+  - Detecting drift between PIM and Shopify
 - **UI Behavior**: Images from the SKU bucket matching the product are highlighted/suggested for publication, but users can choose any image from any bucket.
 - **Future flexibility**: Buckets may exist without products (example unique label "LEATHER SHOTS"); publishing points may later expand beyond products